narendrarajput347/stone-paper-scissors/README.md

 This is a simple Stone Paper Scissors game developed using programming logic.

 ## Features
-- User vs Computer gameplay
+- User vs another User gameplay
 - Random choice generation
 - Simple and interactive